rwanghk/QRMaker/README.md

 # QRMaker
-Partial cn1lib port of zxing, supports Unicode characters, but does *NOT* support KANJI mode in QR code.
+Partial cn1lib port of zxing, supports Unicode characters

 # Use
 QRMaker.QRCode(String) will output an Image, which can then be scaled and displayed

+# Support
+Now support Unicode, numbers / alphabets, does *NOT* support KANJI mode